XifeiNi/-COMP2511-Let-s-amazing/README.md

 `-Dfile.encoding=UTF-8 -classpath /path/to/JavaFxApplication com.unsw.tilegame.Main`

+## BELOW ARE ACTUALLY ANSWERS TO COMP2511 MILESTONE 1...
+USE IT WISELY ;P

 # Epic Story 1
 As a user, I would like to move on the maze and encounter various objects.